For Whom the Bell Tolls: Plot summary

 Robert Jordan is an American, formerly a professor of Spanish language at the University of Montana.
 He had lived in prewar Spain, and fights as an irregular soldier for the Republic against Francisco Franco's fascist forces.
-An experienced dynamiter, he is ordered by a Soviet general to travel behind enemy lines and destroy a bridge with the aid of a band of local anti-fascist guerrillas to prevent enemy troops from responding to an upcoming offensive.
-On his mission, Jordan meets the rebel Anselmo, the "old man", who brings him to the hidden guerrilla camp in the Sierra de Guadarrama mountains between Madrid and Segovia.
+An experienced demolition expert, he is ordered by a Soviet general to travel behind enemy lines and destroy a bridge with the aid of a band of local anti-fascist guerrillas to prevent enemy troops from responding to an upcoming offensive.
+On his mission, Jordan meets the rebel Anselmo, the "old man", who brings him to a hidden guerrilla camp in the Sierra de Guadarrama mountains between Madrid and Segovia.
 Anselmo initially acts as an intermediary between Jordan and the other guerrilla fighters.
 They include Agustín, Primitivo, Fernando, brothers Andrés and Eladio, and Rafael, often referred to pejoratively as "the gypsy".

 In the camp, Jordan encounters María, a young Spanish woman whose life has been shattered by her parents' execution and her rape at the hands of the Falangists (part of the fascist coalition) at the outbreak of the war.
 His strong sense of duty clashes with both the unwillingness of the guerrilla leader Pablo to commit to an operation that would endanger himself and his band and Jordan's own new-found lust for life, which arises from his love for María.
 Pablo's wife, the strong-willed Pilar, with the support of the other guerrillas, displaces Pablo as the group leader and pledges the allegiance of the guerrillas to Jordan's mission.